dwightjack/vue-types/packages/docs/namespaced-usage/custom-instance.md

 ## Introducing `createTypes`

-To prevent this issue, VueTypes provides a `createTypes` function which returns a fresh namespaced object.
+To prevent this issue, VueTypes provides a `createTypes` function that returns a fresh namespaced object.

 ```js
 import { createTypes } from 'vue-types'